-The school will raise the awareness of the anti-social nature of bullying through a PSHE programme, school assemblies, the school council, use of tutorial time and in the national curriculum programmes of study as appropriate.
-Changing the attitude and behaviour of bullies plays a major part in the strategies used by the school.
+The School will raise the awareness of the anti-social nature of bullying through a PSHE programme, school assemblies, the school council, use of tutorial time and in the national curriculum programmes of study as appropriate.
+Changing the attitude and behaviour of bullies plays a major part in the strategies used by the School.

-- We use appropriate assemblies to explain the school policy on bullying.
-Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
-The programme is structured to enforce the message about community involvement and taking care of each other. - Other lessons, particularly RE, English and form/circle time, highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - All reported incidents are investigated immediately.
-We always record and monitor reported incidents. - We have a strong and experienced pastoral team of teachers and tutors who support the Senior Management Team, and are experienced in handling any incidents as an immediate priority, and are alert to possible signs of bullying. - The school has a trained counsellor, who is an important part of our pastoral support service, providing specialist skills of assessment and counselling through 'Chatline'.
-She is available to give confidential advice and counselling support to pupils who can refer themselves to her when they have social, emotional or behavioural concerns.
-On occasion, a member of our pastoral team may refer a pupil to her. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
+- We use appropriate assemblies to explain the School policy on bullying.
+Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the School.
+The programme is structured to enforce the message about community involvement and taking care of each other. - Other lessons, particularly Religious Education, English and form/circle time, highlight the issue of bullying and reinforce this message by teaching moral and spiritual values that show bullying to be unacceptable and by developing social skills. - All our pupils are encouraged to tell a member of staff at once if they know that bullying is taking place. - All reported incidents are investigated immediately.
+We always record and monitor reported incidents - We have a strong and experienced pastoral team of teachers and tutors who support the SMT and are experienced in handling any incidents as an immediate priority, and are alert to possible signs of bullying. - The School has two trained counsellors, who are an important part of our pastoral support service, providing specialist skills of assessment and counselling through 'Chatline'.
+They are available to give confidential advice and counselling support to pupils who can refer themselves when they

+- have social, emotional or behavioural concerns.
+On occasion, a member of our pastoral team may refer a pupil. - Staff are always on duty at times when pupils are not in class and patrol the school site, particularly areas where bullying might occur.
 They are trained to be alert to inappropriate language or behaviour. - We reserve the right to investigate incidents that take place outside school hours, on school visits and trips and that occur in the vicinity of the school, involving our pupils. - We welcome feedback from parents and guardians on the effectiveness of our preventative measures. - Within the EYFS, measures to prevent bullying will be taught to children through the Social and Emotional Aspects of Learning and Social and Emotional Aspects of Development.